-With ample upkeep, your air conditioner will provide worry-free cooling for years.
-But, just like any other thing in your house, it will at some point need to be upgraded.
-Knowing when to install a new one is essential to prevent pricey repairs, expensive energy bills and comfort disruptions.
+With ample upkeep, your air conditioner will deliver worry-free service for many years.
+But, like any other machine in your residence, it will eventually need replacement.
+Knowing when to replace it is essential to skip pricey repairs, costly electrical bills and interrupted comfort.

-When it includes being cool and your house’s energy efficiency, our Thurston Heating & Air Conditioning specialists have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your house’s energy efficiency, our Thurston Heating & Air Conditioning specialists have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.

-Typically, the Department of Energy says most air conditioners run for 15–20 years.
+Typically, the Department of Energy says the majority of air conditioners run for 15–20 years.
 If yours is 15 years old, it’s well past the midpoint.
-It’s recommended to get started preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a new one.
+It’s recommended to get started preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for installation.

-How dependable is your air conditioner?
-Does it cool well, even on the hottest days?
-Or is it frequently malfunctioning?
-When your air conditioner is less dependable it’s time to start considering getting an updated one.
+How reliable is your air conditioner?
+Does it cool well, even on the toastiest days?
+Or is it routinely malfunctioning?
+When your air conditioner starts becoming less dependable it’s time to start preparing to get an updated one.

-Over your air conditioner’s life cycle, it’s expected for it to need several small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just replace it.
+Over your air conditioner’s lifetime, it’s expected for it to need a few small repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just get a new one.

-Every air conditioner has a SEER rating, which rates how efficiently it expends electricity to make cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal rules.
-However, your air conditioner becomes inefficient as it ages.
+Every air conditioner includes a SEER rating, which rates how efficiently it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER according to federal laws.
+However, your air conditioner becomes less efficient as it ages.

-As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are typically costlier but may pay for themselves over their life span through increased energy savings.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are typically costlier but could pay for themselves over time through improved energy savings.
 And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

-Are you comfy when your air conditioner is running?
+Are you comfy when your air conditioner is working?
 Or are you often dialing down the temperature to stay cool?
-An aging air conditioner may struggle to keep your residence comfy because of reduced efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of operating at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.
+An old air conditioner may have trouble keeping your house comfy as a result of decreased efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full speed constantly, these air conditioners operate at multiple speeds to adjust your comfort.

-Your air conditioner should give cooling you can feel, not hear.
+Your air conditioner should deliver cooling you can feel, not hear.
 If noise is bothering you, check with us about installing a variable-speed air conditioner.
-The majority of these air conditioners run at a sound level that’s like a regular conversation.
+The majority of these air conditioners operate at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a smart method to maximize your energy efficiency, with minimal effort necessary from you.
-And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
-Many of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or gone and adjust temperatures as necessary.
+Getting a smart thermostat is a wise approach to maximize your energy efficiency, with very little effort required from you.
+And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for not much.
+The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and alter temperatures as necessary.

-If you rely on an older air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.
+If you rely on an outdated air conditioner, a smart thermostat might not work with it.
+Getting a new air conditioner is a wise method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being manufactured because of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will include the refrigerant type.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will include the refrigerant kind.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, solving the problem will be expensive.
-That’s since Freon is only available in reduced, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever has a refrigerant leak, solving the problem will be expensive.
+That’s since Freon is only available in decreased, recycled amounts.

-Newer air conditioners have Puron®, or R-410A.
-But you can’t just add Puron in a Freon air conditioner, since pressure requirements are different.
+Newer air conditioners use Puron®, or R-410A.
+But you can’t just put Puron in a Freon air conditioner, since pressure requirements are different.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really build up over time.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really add up over time.

-We realize that air conditioner cost is your first question.
-That’s why collaborating with Thurston Heating & Air Conditioning for air conditioning installation in Kearney and surrounding areas is easy and affordable.
-Our professionals will help you choose the right option for your needs and then discuss all the possibilities.
+We know that air conditioner cost is your number one question.
+That’s why collaborating with Thurston Heating & Air Conditioning for air conditioning installation in Kearney and surrounding areas is simple and affordable.
+Our techs will help you select the right model for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.